MechaDragonX/TextToSubStationAlpha/readme.md

 - Timestamps with milliseconds (`0:23.36`)
     - Unsupported
 - Karaoke style subtitles or other fancy formatting
-    - [Example](https://youtu.be/il4cAeVzZwI) (Japanese subtitles in that video created by creator of the [YTSubtitleConvertor repo](https://github.com/arcusmaximus/YTSubConverter))
+    - [Example](https://youtu.be/il4cAeVzZwI) (Japanese subtitles in that video created by creator of the [YTSubtitleConverter repo](https://github.com/arcusmaximus/YTSubConverter))
     - Unspported
     - I don't know how this works and I don't intend to support it.